 - Anti-inflammatory drugs

-They work on inflammation.
-They work on nerves.
+These treatments can help reduce inflammation and calm irritated nerves.
 A physical therapist and health care provider can work with you to create a plan of care that will address inflammation and healing without affecting muscle function.

 5. Lifestyle Modifications and Ergonomic Adjustments